-Return it in the envelope provided or fax it to one of the numbers provided in the voting instruction form so that it arrives by the deadline specified in the Voting Instruction Form or if the Meeting is adjourned, at least 48 hours (excluding Saturdays, Sundays and holidays) before the time set for the Meeting to resume.
+Return it in the envelope provided so that it arrives by the deadline specified in the Voting Instruction Form or if the Meeting is adjourned, at least 48 hours (excluding Saturdays, Sundays and holidays) before the time set for the Meeting to resume.
 This will ensure your vote is recorded.